MileHacker Logo

 • Seatbelts are mandatory for all occupants.

-• Cell phone use while driving is restricted to hands-free devices only.
+• Cell phone use while driving is limited to hands-free devices only.

-• Speed limits are strictly enforced.
-Roads are generally well-maintained.
+• Speed limits are enforced strictly.
+The roads are generally good-maintained.

 Traffic & Tolls

-• Expect heavy traffic on Route 3 during peak commuter hours (7-9 AM, 4-6 PM weekdays).
+• Expect heavy traffic flow on Route 3 during peak commuter hours (7-9 AM, 4-6 PM weekdays).

 • Heavy traffic also common on summer weekends for Cape Cod travel.
 Plan during off-peak times.